— Welcome to the Publication —

 Graham Stuart

 Graham is a writer, poet, and former bartender based in Montreal.
-After years behind the stick in fine dining rooms and cocktail bars, he turned his attention to the myths and histories tangled up in our food and drink — the speakeasies, the supper clubs, the recipes our grandparents kept on index cards.
+After years behind the stick in fine dining rooms and cocktail bars, he turned his attention to the worlds those rooms once belonged to.
+The grand hotel lounges, the supper-club circuits, the cocktail rituals of the dining car and the ocean liner bar.
 In his off hours, he’s usually camping or restoring an old bike.

 Writer